Backup158/Backup158.github.io/Darktide_Mod_Managers.md

 Here's a collection of my thoughts comparing various mod management methods for *Warhammer 40,000: Darktide*.

-While I haven't used them all extensively, I know bit about each of them.
+While I haven't used them all extensively, I know bit about each of them and figured I'd put all my thoughts in one place to come back to later.

 # Manual Installation
 Ole reliable.
 Works in all cases.
 The "worst" (most tedious) option, but you can rest assured that if something screwed up, it was most likely *your* fault!
 Ok maybe that's not actually a good thing.